 If you need to get a date and time fixed for a large group of people, Doodle is the tool.
 It allows you to send a quick poll where people can pick from dates and times you offer.
 You see the results and then choose the best option.

 That’s it!
 No more endless emails and schedule-juggling.
-It will work for the international teams, as the time zone sets automatically according to IP-address.
+It will work great for international teams, as the time zone sets automatically according to the IP address.

-Not only businesses can benefit from Doodle, but actually anyone.
+Not only businesses can benefit from Doodle, but also absolutely everyone.
 You can arrange a party, dinners, trips or your child dates.
 Nothing basic is missing in the free tier so you might be all set for free.
-In 2016 HBR article Doodle was listed as a digital productivity tool everyone should adopt.
+In 2016 HBR article listed Doodle as a digital productivity tool everyone should adopt.